-The doctor will follow a “wait and watch” approach if precocious puberty progresses slowly.
+The doctor may follow a “wait and watch” approach if precocious puberty progresses slowly.
 They may also do this if the child has developed the early puberty closer to average pubertal age.
 In these cases, the doctor monitors the child’s growth and development for several months without any medications.

 Treating central precocious puberty

-As the cause for CPP isn’t known, the basic treatment modality involves stopping gonadotrophin secretion.
+The basic treatment modality involves stopping gonadotrophin secretion.
 Here, the child gets a synthetic luteinizing hormone-releasing hormone (LHRH) injection.
 This injection halts the sexual maturation of the child by ceasing the gonadotrophin release from the pituitary gland.